Get 5% of discount using the code

 • Plan your itinerary with anticipation: It can be exciting to discover places as you go, but having a general plan can help you make the most of your time in Guatemala.
 Try investigating the activities you want to do, and what is the best time to do them.

 • Connect to the Internet: During your stay in Guatemala, it is important to have an Internet connection to find information, share your experiences on social media, and communicate with your loved ones.
-A great alternative for this is the Holafly eSIM card for Guatemala.
-With it, you can enjoy high-speed internet access throughout the country, without needing to change your SIM card.
+The Holafly eSIM card for Guatemala offers a great way to do so.
+With it, you can enjoy high-speed internet access throughout the country without needing to change your SIM card.

 • Remember to practice responsible tourism: When traveling, it is essential to be respectful of the environment, culture, and local communities.
 Respect archaeological and natural sites, follow the rules of behavior in temples and sacred places, and support local and sustainable businesses.